 The journey takes approximately 30 minutes from Barcelona airport to the city centre.
 There is free Wi-Fi onboard, so you can let your family and friends know that you have arrived safely, update your Facebook status or do some last-minute trip planning.

-Tickets can be purchased from vending machines at the stops (Airport and Pl.
-Catalunya only) or online in advance.
+Tickets can be purchased from vending machines at the Aerobús stops at both terminals or online in advance.
 Tickets purchased online are valid for one year from the date of purchase.

 The buses stop at Plaça de Espanya, Gran Via (near the Urgel metro station), Plaça de la Universitat and Plaça de Catalunya.